svroonland/zio-kinesis/README.md

 ### Checkpointing

-You need to manually store checkpoints for all records that your application has processed.
+You need to manually checkpoints records that your application has processed so far.
 Kinesis works with sequence numbers instead of something like ACKs; checkpointing for sequence number X means 'all records up to and including X'.
 Therefore you don't have to checkpoint each individual record, periodic checkpointing is sufficient.

 In fact, it is [recommended](https://github.com/awslabs/amazon-kinesis-client/blob/master/amazon-kinesis-client/src/main/java/software/amazon/kinesis/processor/RecordProcessorCheckpointer.java#L35) not to checkpoint too frequently.
 It depends on your application and stream volume what is a good checkpoint frequency.